aiidateam/aiida-core/docs/source/reference/command_line.rst

-      rehash       Recompute the hash for nodes in the database. repo         Inspect the content of a node repository folder. show         Show generic information on one or more nodes. tree         Show a tree of nodes starting from a given node.
+      rehash       Recompute the hash for nodes in the database. repo         Inspect the content of a node repository folder. show         Show generic information on one or more nodes.

 .. _reference:command-line:verdi-plugin: